What is a 3PL, and how does it work?

 The “third party” part of the name refers to the provider’s position in the supply chain.
 You (the seller) are the first party.
 Your customer (the buyer) is the second.
 The 3PL sits between you, handling the logistics that connect your product to your customer’s doorstep.

 The core value proposition of a 3PL is straightforward: you trade fixed costs for variable costs.
-Instead of signing a warehouse lease, hiring packing staff, and buying equipment, you pay per order fulfilled and per pallet stored.
+Instead of signing a warehouse lease, hiring packing staff, and buying equipment to set up an in-house fulfilment operation, you pay per order fulfilled and per pallet stored.
 Your logistics costs scale with your sales, not ahead of them.

 In the supply chain, a 3PL sits between your manufacturer and your customer.
 Product moves from factory to 3PL warehouse, and from there, directly to the end buyer.
 For most direct-to-consumer ecommerce brands, that’s the entire physical distribution model.